 Assessment throughout the year

-Each half term key people assess children against the broad phases of development.
-For most half terms we alternate between assessing all 17 aspects of learning one half term and assessing Reading, Writing, Number and SSM the next half term.
+Each half term the Teachers/ Group Leads assess children against the broad phases of development.
+For most half terms we alternate between assessing all 17 aspects of learning one half term and assessing only Reading, Writing, Number and Shape, Space and Measure (SSM) the next half term.
 We do this so we can identify children for Literacy and Maths interventions each half term.
 It also keeps us in line with the rest of the school who assess Literacy and Maths each half term.
 Teachers identify aspects of learning where attainment is particularly low at baseline.
 These aspects are then targeted through systematic precision teaching and interventions.
 The table below shows our timetable of assessments throughout the year.